-I currently live in California and work at Stripe which builds programmable financial infrastructure.
+I live in California and mainly work on Stripe, which builds programmable financial infrastructure.
 I cofounded the Arc Institute, which trains biology AI models and works on complex human diseases.
 I grew up in Ireland and previously studied at MIT.

 Email: patrick@collison.ie.